Do you want to install WordPress locally on Mac?

 Creating a WordPress Website in Local

-Local makes it very easy to quickly create a local website and install WordPress.
+Local makes it very easy to create a local website and install WordPress quickly.

-On the next screen, you’ll need to enter Site name and click on the Continue button.
+On the next screen, you’ll need to enter your site name.

 Local will now download and install WordPress to create your website.
 You may be prompted to enter your Mac username and password to make changes.